Nixtla/statsforecast/experiments/m3/README.md

 - It is consistently better than the `Transformer`, `Wavenet`, and `Feed-Forward` models.
 - It performs better than all `Gluont-TS` models for the monthly and other groups.

+The deep learning ensemble achieves 12.27 of accuracy, with a relative computational cost of 713,000 and a proxy monetary cost of 11,420 USD.
+The simple statistical ensemble achieves 12.63 of accuracy, with a relative computational cost of 28 and a proxy monetary cost of 0.5 USD.
+Therefore, the DL Ensemble is only 0.36 points more accurate than the statistical ensemble, but 25,000 times more expensive.

+In plain English: a deep-learning ensemble that takes more than 15 days to run and costs around USD 11,000, outperforms a statistical ensemble that takes 6 minutes to run and costs $0.5c by only 0.36 points of SMAPE.

 ## Conclusions
+For this setting: Deep Learning models are simply worse than a statistical ensemble.
+To outperform this statistical ensemble by 0.36 points of SMAPE complicated deep learning is needed.
+The deep learning ensemble takes more than two weeks to run, several thousands of dollars and many engineering hours.

-For this setting: Deep Learning models are simply worse or marginally better than simpler univariate models in terms of accuracy.
-In terms of speed, costs, simplicity and interpretability, deep learning is far behind the simple univariate ensemble.
+In conclusion: in terms of speed, costs, simplicity and interpretability, deep learning is far behind the simple statistical ensemble.
+In terms of accuracy, they seem to be rather close.

 This conclusion might or not hold in other datasets, however, given the a priori uncertainty of the benefits and the certainty of cost, statistical methods should be considered the first option in daily forecasting practice.

 ## Unsolicited Advice